evequozf/d3-tuto-twitter/README.md

-# d3-tuto-twitter
-Introduction to D3, example of Swiss Parliament Tweets Visualization (by Datastory)
+# A Simple D3 Tutorial - Scatterplot of Swiss Parliament Tweets

 Tutorial and explanations along this example code can be found [on Slideshare] (http://fr.slideshare.net/FlorianEvquoz/webmardi-d3presentation-v3)